AtelesPaniscus/apl-exalt/raindrops/README.md

 ## Source

-A variation on a famous interview question intended to weed out potential candidates. [http://jumpstartlab.com](http://jumpstartlab.com)
+A variation on a famous interview question intended to weed out potential candidates from [JumpstartLab](http://jumpstartlab.com).

 ## Submitting Incomplete Solutions